rug-bettinardi/human-motion-classification/README.md

-## Detection of Human Activity using Wrist-Accelerometer
+# Detection of Human Activity using Wrist-Accelerometer

-Chech out the blog post --> [here](https://ruggerobettinardi.eu/blog/accelerometer-classification/)

 ### Aim:
-Develop algorithm to classify accelerometer time series according to the corresponding type of motion / activity
+Develop a classification pipeline to recognize the type of motion / activity from time series accelerometer data.

+- Chech out the blog post [here](https://ruggerobettinardi.eu/blog/accelerometer-classification/)

+---

 ### Dataset Description:
 The Dataset for ADL (Activities of Daily Living) Recognition with Wrist-worn Accelerometer is a public collection of labelled accelerometer data recordings to be used for the creation and validation of supervised acceleration models of simple ADL.